ossrs/srs-sea/README.md

-# android-publisher
+# SEA
-The android live publisher to SRS over HTTP-FLV.
+The SEA(Stream Encoder for Android) publish live stream to SRS over HTTP-FLV.

 ## Download